rotundasoftware/cartero/README.md

-An asset pipeline based on commonjs and built on [browserify](http://browserify.org/).
+A asset pipeline for npm packages built on [browserify](http://browserify.org/).

 ## Benefits

-* Organize your entire application into packages (i.e. components) that have html, JavaScript, css, templates, and images.
+* Organize your entire app into packages (i.e. components) that have HTML, JavaScript, css, and images.
-* Serve assets in npm packages directly to your rendered pages, no more messing with `script` and `link` tags!
+* Serve assets directly to your rendered pages, no more messing with `script` and `link` tags!
-* Transform scss / less to css, coffee to JavaScript, etc. efficiently using transform streams.
+* Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
 * Keep assets used by a particular view template in the same folder as their view.
-* Apply post-processors to uglify / minify / compress assets as needed.
+* Apply post-processor transform streams to uglify / minify / compress assets.
 * When developing, keep assets separate and watch for changes, reprocessing as appropriate.

 Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this project into reality.

-## How dat work?
+## Overview

-With Cartero your whole application is organized into packages that may contain html, JavaScript, css, images, and more.
-A package is defined as a directory that contains a `package.json` file (e.g. all npm packages).
-In keeping with the current npm trend, style, image, and other assets are enumerated in a package's `package.json` using glob notation, along with any transforms that they require:
+The days of organizing directories by the type of files they contain are over.
+The new black is organizing applications into packages or components that contain HTML, JavaScript, css, images, and / or other assets.
+A Cartero package is defined as a directory that contains a `package.json` file, which means that all npm packages are Cartero packages.
+In keeping with the emerging npm trend, style and other assets are enumerated in a package's `package.json` using glob notation, along with any transforms that they require:

 ```
 {
     "name" : "my-module",
     "version" : "1.0.2",
     "main" : "lib/my-module.js",

     "style" : "*.scss",
     "image" : "*.png",
     "transforms" : [ "scss-css-stream" ],